Skip to main content

 Tiny blood clots can also develop.
 While they may not cause serious issues like stroke, they can prevent your brain, lungs, and other organs from functioning properly.

-4. PEMF Improves Psychological Effects of Long COVID
+4. PEMF and the Psychological Effects of Long COVID

 The medical condition has severe multiple symptoms that can steal your energy and your ability to think clearly.
 This often causes psychological issues like anxiety, depression, stress, or other mental health conditions.